ycas/ycas.github.io/ycas/content/post/ForSale.md

 Price: Suggested Price listed but after inspecting the items, make us a reasonable offer.

 When: Before our next Public Star Watch January 14, 2023, we will have the observatory at John Rudy Park open so you can inspect any items you wish to look at and make your offer.
 We will have all items available starting at 6:15pm on January 14th.
-If you cannot make the event on the 14th you may be able to make other arrangements to visit by contacting us at info@astroyork.com.
+If you cannot make the event on the 14th you may be able to make other arrangements to visit by contacting us at <a href="mailto:info@astroyork.com"><font color="#FFCC66">info@astroyork.com</font></a>.

 **Telescopes**
 ![Telescope 1](../../img/scopes/ts1.png "Telescope 1")